Damaha

 Damaha (दमाहा) is a drum made from leather, brass or wood.
 It is played by striking with a stick.
-It is one of the instruments included in the Panche Baaja.
-The traditional players of this instrument are called Damai, a occupational caste who play different instrument in Nepali culture.
+It is one of the instruments included in the Panche Baaja, a set of Nepali musical instruments.
+The traditional players of this instrument are called Damai, an occupational caste who play different instrument in Nepali culture.

 The Damaha is bowl-shaped like a kettle drum and covered with animal hide.
 A neck strap is used to hold the damaha for the player while he plays.